GekkoQuest/spike-tracker/README.md

 - Implement more Discord commands with permissions checking.

 ## Demo
-You can view a simple web-based version of this project live at http://spike.gekko.quest
+You can view a live demo of this project at http://spike.gekko.quest, where you can see ongoing professional Valorant matches, team names, and scores.

-Or simply look at these images to get an idea:
+## Screenshots

 ![Demo](https://i.imgur.com/nc5AzY3m.jpg)